ICHORd12/Caravan_Palace/API_ENDPOINTS.md

 ## Invoice / Email Endpoints

 All invoice endpoints require authentication.
 They generate a PDF invoice for one of the authenticated user's existing orders and either return it as a file download or email it to the user.
+A successful payment also automatically attempts to email the invoice after the order is created.

 > **Backend integration note:** the routes, controllers, services and tests are wired up in code (`src/routes/invoiceRoutes.js`, `src/controllers/invoiceController.js`, `src/services/{pdfService,emailService,invoiceService}.js`).
 Before these endpoints can actually deliver email in a deployed environment, the backend team still needs to:
 >
 > 1. Set the SMTP environment variables described in **Environment Variables** below (`SMTP_HOST`, `SMTP_PORT`, `SMTP_SECURE`, `SMTP_USER`, `SMTP_PASS`, `MAIL_FROM`).
 > 2. Make sure outbound SMTP is allowed from the deployment environment.
-> 3. Optionally call `POST /api/v3/invoices/:orderId/email` automatically from the payment flow (e.g. right after a successful `POST /api/v3/payments/`) instead of leaving it as a manual user action.

 ---